ptbsare/overseerr-mcp-server/README.md

     ```json
     {
       "mcpServers": {
-        "overseerr-mcp": {
+        "overseerr-mcp-server": {
-          "command": "uv", // Use uv command runner
+          "command": "uv",
           "args": [
              "run",
              "--directory",
-             "/path/to/overseerr-mcp-server", // Replace with the actual path to the cloned repo
-             "overseerr-mcp-server" // The script name defined in pyproject.toml
+             "/path/to/overseerr-mcp-server",
+             "overseerr-mcp-server"
            ],
           "env": {
             "OVERSEERR_API_KEY": "<your_api_key_here>",
-            "OVERSEERR_URL": "<your_overseerr_url>"
+            "OVERSEERR_URL": "<your_overseerr_url>",
-"REQUEST_USER_ID": "1" // Optional: Overseerr user ID to make requests as (defaults to 1)
+            "REQUEST_USER_ID": "1"
           }
         }
       }
     }
     ```
     *Replace `/path/to/overseerr-mcp-server` with the actual path where you cloned the repository.*
+    *`REQUEST_USER_ID` is optional; if omitted, requests default to user ID 1 unless overridden by the tool parameter.*

 2.  **Create a `.env` file:**